Colorado IEP Meeting Checklist: What to Bring and What to Watch For

 During the Meeting

 State your concerns on the record.
 At the beginning of the meeting, say clearly: "I'd like to have my concerns noted.
 I'm going to read them now."
-Then read from your written list.
-IEP meeting notes are a legal record.
-Your concerns being stated verbally means they are documented.
+Then read from your written list and ask that the concerns be included in the meeting notes.
+A verbal statement alone does not guarantee that it will appear in the record.

 Ask about each present level of performance.
 The PLAAFP (Present Levels of Academic Achievement and Functional Performance) drives the entire IEP.
 If a present level describes your child as more capable than you observe at home, push back with specific examples.
 The IEP is supposed to reflect your child's actual functioning, not aspirational functioning.